kousuke-nakano/jQMC/examples/example02/README.md

-# jQMC Benchmark Results on CPUs and GPUs
+# jQMC Vectorization Benchmark Results on GPUs

-This directory contains benchmark results for **jQMC**.
-The benchmarks compare the performance of Variational Monte Carlo (VMC) and Lattice Regularized Diffusion Monte Carlo (LRDMC) calculations on CPU versus GPU.

-The attached graphs are as follows:
+This directory contains vectroziationi benchmark results.
+The benchmarks compare the throughputs of Variational Monte Carlo (VMC) and Lattice Regularized Diffusion Monte Carlo (LRDMC) calculations on GPU with respect to the number of walkers assigned to one GPU.
+The attached graphs are summaries of the throughputs of both VMC and LRDMC calculations with respect to the number of walkers per GPU.

-- VMC benchmark: CPU vs. GPU.
-- LRDMC benchmark: CPU vs. GPU.
-- Summary of GPU speedup from both VMC and LRDMC calculations.

 ---